a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

     page.10 < styles.content.get

-The lowerThan sign (`<`) copies the given value.
+The lower than sign (`<`) copies the given value.
 But with our snippet above we override the original one.
 The copy will not be affected.
 The easiest way would be to use a reference instead:

 ::